 The advantage is a fast start in a new team with Scrum, an existing option to react to bugs, an overview of added defects, easy measurement of quantity, and the ability to adjust in the next sprints.

 The second option, which happens to be the one I prefer, is to fill the sprint fully.
 In consonance with team capacity, which is the team able to finish and according to velocity, of course.

-If I, as a Product owner, decide for a correction, I go to my team and ask them, if it is possible to fix the bug in a current sprint.
+If I, as a Product Owner, decide on a correction, I go to my team and ask them, if it is possible to fix the bug in a current sprint.
 If it is, the team tries to estimate the correction.
-Based on the fix I, in the role of the Product owner, pull the same complexity of the sprint.
+Based on the fix I, in the role of the Product Owner, pull the same complexity of the sprint.
 From the end of the sprint backlog, the least important.